neogeek/neogeek.github.io/posts/your-build-process-is-too-damn-slow.md

 This process is not conducive to a productive work environment.

-Luckily there is a better way.
+Luckily, there is a better way.

 ## 🎉 Introducing AssetBundles

-You may have heard of asset bundles before now and thought it is a useful idea, but you don't have a use for them.
-Until now that is.
+You may have heard of asset bundles before now and thought they were a useful idea, but you don't have a use for them.
+Until now, that is.

 AssetBundles can be used to speed up your build process by allowing you to build the majority of your app once and then continually bundle and load a single scene from a remote local server for quick iteration.
-This is most useful when building mobile apps as the roundtrip from Unity to Xcode/Android Studio to a device is slow.
+This is most useful when building mobile apps, as the roundtrip from Unity to Xcode/Android Studio to a device is slow.

-## 🔨 Creating your first AssetBundle file
+## 📦 Creating AssetBundle Files

-First things first, picking the scene that will be loaded as an AssetBundle from a local server.
-Once you have determined what scene you will be using, you will tag it and build it using a custom script.
+First, pick the scenes or assets that will be loaded from an AssetBundle hosted on a local server.
+Once you have determined what scenes or assets you will be using, you will tag it and build it using a custom script.

+> ⚠️ **Note:** You can not mix scenes and assets in the same tag as they are loaded differently.

-To tag your scene, first select the scene file from the Assets panel, then navigate to the bottom of the inspector to find the Asset Labels sections.
+To tag your scene or asset, select it from the Assets panel, then navigate to the bottom of the inspector to find the Asset Labels sections.
 Select the drop-down on the left and set a unique name for the bundle.

 <div class="images">
   <figure>